 - 1 cup chopped English walnuts

-- Spray a 15x10x1-inch jelly roll pan with baking spray or butter.
-Sift together the flour, sugar and salt.
+- To make the crust: Sift together the flour, sugar and salt.

 - Add 1 cup cubed butter or butter flavored vegetable shortening.